codewars/docs/content/languages/c/authoring/index.md

 //a set of large random tests, with not so detailed debugging messages Test(random_tests, large_arrays) {

-  double array[1000];     //small enough to be declared on the stack, double reference[1000]; //but you can use dynamic memory if necessary.
+  double array[1000];     //small enough to be allocated on the stack, double reference[1000]; //but you can use dynamic memory if necessary.

   for(int i=0; i<10; ++i) {